Applimu/NANDPROP/README.md

 # PRON!
 PRON is a fun little esolang / computational model that I have created.
 It's vaguely based on [PROPs](https://ncatlab.org/nlab/show/PROP) in category theory.

 ## Compilation and Running this:
 Compile PRON.rs using rustc (nothing special).
 To use it, create your code in a .txt file (or really any file that can be read by Rust's `fs::read_to_string` function), and run PRON.exe with this file as the second argument.

 ## How it works:
 The model of state of this esolang is modeled after [PROPs](https://ncatlab.org/nlab/show/PROP) from category theory.
 In this case the object is the boolean domain $\{0,1\}$.
 Long story short, the state is just a bit array of arbitrary length.
-In order to interact with this model though, we have a cursor, which points to one of the .
+In order to interact with this model though, we have a cursor which points to exactly one of the bits, and allows us to interact with the state.
+We are able to compute any function because we have the ability to copy data and nand them together.
+In fact, the `S`,`D`,`I0`,`I1` are all technically redundant.
+This model is turing complete because of the [structured programming theorem](https://en.wikipedia.org/wiki/Structured_programming).

+## Commands:
+This is a comprehensive list of all commands and how they operate:
 ### `+`/`-`
-Move cursor forwards / backwards <br>
+Move cursor one bit forward / backward
+### `F`
+Flip the direction that the cursor is pointing.
 ### `N`
 Take the bit and the bit infront of the cursor and nand them together. <br>
 ### `C`